Whom the Good Lord a hand lends, no one in the way stands

 Vovka nodded affirmatively, muttered unintelligibly, and smiled with a full mouth.

-“We’ll be eating it for a year.
+“We’ll eat it for a year.
 Should I take some home?”
 I said.

 Vovka nodded excitedly and immediately went to the fridge.